 A Note from The Amazrock Guide | Strictly speaking from a medical perspective, it is only considered as a significant fever when the body temperature rises to more than 38.0 °C (100.4 °F).

 - Fever is the result of an immune response by your body to infection.
 The common causes of fever are due to viruses, bacteria, fungi, drugs or other toxins.

-- Fever raises body temperature to help the body fight off infections.
-When we are sick and have a fever, our body is actually trying to fight off the infection by raising the body temperature as viruses and bacteria cannot survive at higher temperature.
+- It is helpful to know that fever raises body temperature to help the body fight off infections.
+When we fall sick, our body is actually trying to fight off the infection by raising the body temperature.
+This is because viruses and bacteria cannot survive at higher temperature.

-- While fever is a good and normal body reaction mechanism, we should be careful of very high body temperature (more than 39.5 °C or 103.1 °F). which can be discomforting and requires immediate medical attention.
+- You may want to note that fever is a good and normal body reaction mechanism.
+However, we should be careful of very high body temperature (more than 39.5 °C or 103.1 °F).
+At this temperature, it can be discomforting and requires immediate medical attention.

 What temperature is a fever – Fever symptoms ?